Detox and Residential Treatment

 Diana Krause MHA, MA, RADT

-Utilization Review Specialist
+Admissions and Utilization Review Specialist

 Diana has been with New Dawn since early 2016 supporting clients on their road to recovery.
 She fights for New Dawn clients to get as much time in treatment as insurances will allow.
 She does complete screenings, gathers information at time of intake, admission paperwork and participates in treatment planning.
 She also helps to verify medical clearance and rule out medical conditions that would exceed New Dawn’s treatment capabilities by contact physicians.
 She records information, maintains client records, obtains initial authorizations for treatment from insurance companies and provides concurrent reviews with insurance companies.
 She also provides support to the residential staff by informing them of certification status on client’s to prepare for scheduled reviews.
 She also helps with client education and discharge planning.